Skip to main content

 • “Now I’m 20 hours in, dehydrated, and emotionally invested in pixels with better character development than most Netflix shows.”

-• “I love the atmosphere, jokes, character design, and concept, but playing it felt like torture all through the second stage, and barely into the third stage I was dropping like a fly with my mage even though I had the weapons to deal damage and crits.”
+• “I love the atmosphere, jokes, character design, and concept, but playing felt like torture through the second stage and barely into the third stage I was dying frequently with my mage despite having good weapons for damage and critical hits.”

 • stability